Karelle Tremblay

 Karelle Tremblay is a Canadian film and television actress from Quebec.
 Tremblay received a Canadian Screen Award nomination for Best Actress at the 4th Canadian Screen Awards in 2016 for Our Loved Ones (Les Êtres chers).

-She has also appeared in the films Amsterdam, Corbo, King Dave, Oh What a Wonderful Feeling, The Fireflies Are Gone (La disparution des lucioles), Flashwood, You Will Remember Me (Tu te souviendras de moi) and Death of a Ladies' Man, and the television series Le Club des doigts croisés, 19-2 and Jérémie.
+She has also appeared in the films Amsterdam, Corbo, King Dave, Oh What a Wonderful Feeling, The Fireflies Are Gone (La disparution des lucioles), Flashwood, You Will Remember Me (Tu te souviendras de moi), Death of a Ladies' Man and Death Does Not Exist (La mort n'existe pas), and the television series Le Club des doigts croisés, 19-2, Jérémie and Anna Comes Home (Le retour d'Anna Brodeur).

-Tremblay was in a relationship with Franco-Ontarian comedienne Katherine Levac.
+Tremblay was for a while in a relationship with Franco-Ontarian stand-up comic Katherine Levac.